john-data-chen/next-dnd-starter-kit/README.md

 ---

 **Love this template?**
-If you like it, don't forget to [give it a star](https://github.com/john-data-chen/next-dnd-starter-kit) today!
+If you like my templates, don't forget to [give it a star](https://github.com/john-data-chen/next-dnd-starter-kit) today!

-And I have another easier template: [websocket-template](https://github.com/john-data-chen/websocket-template)
+And its next version: monorepo template is development in progress, you can check it out here: [turborepo-starter-kit](https://github.com/john-data-chen/turborepo-starter-kit)

 Every star motivates me to deliver more high-quality templates. 🚀